Barsonax/TestExamplesDotnet/Examples/README.md

 # Examples
-This folder contains examples of how to use nunit and xunit with this api test setup
+This folder contains several examples of how to setup tests for various types of applications.